Russell Fork (Gorge)

 - Pre-Tower (IV).
 The first bed rock rapid has several channels.
 We always took the middle bed rock channel.
 The right channel went at the higher flows but was sievy at the low flows.

 - Towers (IV+).
 At low flows we drove right to left and then avoided the undercut.
 The right side was rocky.
-At higher flows we boofed the edge of the right ledge and ran out the exit on the right as all the mank was under water now.
+At medium flows we boof the edge of the right ledge and ran out the exit on the right as all the mank was under water now.
 Be aware there is an eddy to catch you if you are over aggressive boofing right.
+At high flows (~1,400+ cfs), you run down the far left which is a slide to small boof, all to avoid what becomes a very bad pocket hole on the right.

 - Fist (IV-V).
-OK, so this is one of those rapids, it isn’t hard at low flows… but if you mess it up you may die.
+OK, so this is one of those rapids, it isn't hard at low flows... but if you mess it up you may die.
 At low flows run center driving left into the eddy, then ferry out in front of the sieve.
-At medium flows we snuck down the far left channel and then ferried out which was sketchier now.
-At high flow, we wanted nothing to do with the ferry and walked the rapid.
-There are flags marking a “trail” around the rapid.
-Short walk.
+At medium flows (700-800 cfs) we snuck down the far left channel and then ferried out which was sketchier now.
+At higher flow, You can run the fire-escape which involves either boofing in on the far right, or doing a ferry turn from left to right, to fight through the boil on the right wall and bump up and over the rock ridge on the ridge to clear the rapid.
+Note, 880 cfs is the low end cut off for doing this move safely in my mind.
+Below, the odds get too high of being rejected off the very very shallow rock ledge and into the sieve.
+The walk is an easy one and many people choose that.

 - Boulder Garden (IV to IV+).
 A really fun bolder garden with a large hole in the middle and at the bottom, we stayed left the whole way down.
 Really good rapid.